SHINING STARS: VESSELS OF MEMORY. 2025SHINING STARS: VESSELS OF MEMORY. 2025

-Twelve sculptures of Saudi women each 3D-printed in transparent resin.
-Their bodies are filled with fragments of recycled computer parts—wires, circuits, keys—suspended within like internal organs or digital fossils.
-Arranged in a circle, the figures appear contemplative.
-They evoke themes of memory, identity, and the invisible labour of women in a technological age.
+Twelve sculptures have their bodies filled with elements of recycled computer parts—[Gold, Silver, Copper, Aluminium, Steel, Lead, TIn , Silicon] .
+Arranged in a circle, the figures evoke themes of memory, identity, and the invisible labour in a technological age.
 At once fragile and futuristic, the installation is a poetic meditation on what bodies carry in the age of data.
-The installation is a quiet, haunting meditation on memory, matter, and what the body is made to hold.
+This installation operates as a layered meditation on visibility, and the entanglement of bodies——with systems of technology.

 Conceptual Context: